thomasbessa/ZupProject/README.md

   29. To run a the code and see it working go to the src folder again.
   30. Right click on the file named Main
   31. Chose the option Run 'Main'
-  32. After a little time a subdivision of the IDE will appear showing the execution of the code.
+  32. After a little time a subdivision of the IDE will appear showing the execution of the code and the expected results.
   29. Any other doubts contact me. thomas.bessa@gmail.com